Kornweiss-Medical-LLC/KMLLC/docs/112820_covid19_mrna_vaccine.md

 ### Will it prevent transmission?

-Probably.
-It appears that vaccinated non-human primates have limited viral replication in the nasopharynx, suggesting that the vaccine may be very helpful in limiting transmission for at least three reasons: i) decreased viral replication, ii) decreased duration of viral carriage, iii) decreased number of infected individuals in a vaccinated population at a given time.
+It will probably attenuate transmission significantly.
+It appears that viral replication in the nasopharynx is diminished in vaccinated non-human primates, suggesting that the vaccine may be very helpful in limiting transmission for at least three reasons: i) decreased viral replication, ii) decreased duration of viral carriage, iii) decreased number of infected individuals in a vaccinated population at a given time.

 ### What are the "side effects," from vaccination?